Is Colmar Worth Visiting? 19 Reasons Why You Should!

 18. Old Town

-Colmar’s Old Town is truly a sight to behold!
-Steeped in history, this picturesque district dates to the 13th century and still retains many of the original structures.
+Colmar’s Old Town is the second most picturesque district, after Little Venice.
+It dates to the 13th century and still has many of its original buildings.

-The most famous street that goes through the Old Town is Grand Rue.
-Here you’ll find quaint traditional restaurants, unique cafés, and one-of-a-kind shops.
-Meander through the streets and admire the beautiful architecture, pick up a handcrafted trinket, or enjoy a beer on one of the terraces.
+The most famous street is Grand Rue.
+Here you’ll find traditional restaurants, unique cafés, and beautiful architecture.

 19. Statue of Liberty